 - 11.1.
-The Council has included performance indicators in its contract to measure and record their effectiveness in dealing with the winter service.
+The Council has included performance indicators in the service providers contract to measure and record their effectiveness in dealing with the winter service.
 These indicators are measured monthly and check compliance with completion of salting routes on time and calibration of vehicles.
-This is managed by the Service Manager.

 - 11.2.
 The effectiveness of the service is also checked by reference to salting returns and records to ensure compliance with Appendix 2

 - 11.3.
 Before the start of the winter service season each year Highway Managers will review all of their winter service operational arrangements to ensure full compliance with the Code of Practice.
-In addition each division will, in conjunction The Service Provider, ensure that the Divisional Winter Service Manual is prepared and completed.
+In addition each division will, in conjunction with the service provider, ensure that the Divisional Winter Service Manual is prepared and completed.
 The Manual must be sent and presented to all operational staff and the Operations Manager.

 - 11.4.
 The Divisional Winter Service Manual will include details of:-

 - Health and Safety

 - Pre-commencement risk assessments of all routes

 - COSHH information

 - Telephone contacts

 - Stand-by duty rosters

 - Salting plans and salt loading details

-- Operational guideline to personnel
+- Operational guidelines to personnel

 - Gritting route details (salted and free running lengths) and route maps

 - Local snow plough contractors.